Tilak Varma

-Namboori Thakur Tilak Varma (/te/; born 8 November 2002) is an Indian international cricketer who plays as a left-handed batsman and part-time off spin bowler.
+Namboori Thakur Tilak Varma (/te/ నంబూరి తిలక్ వర్మ; born 8 November 2002) is an Indian international cricketer who plays as a left-handed batsman and part-time off spin bowler.
 He represents Hyderabad in domestic cricket and Mumbai Indians in the Indian Premier League.
+He is the current vice-captain of the India men's Twenty20 International (T20I) team.

 Early life

 Tilak Varma was born in Kukatpally neighbourhood of Hyderabad, on 8 November 2002 into a Telugu family.
 His father Namboori Nagaraju Varma hails from Medchal, Telangana and worked as an electrician, whereas his mother Namboori Gayatri Devi hails from Bhimavaram, Andhra Pradesh and is a housewife.
-He has an elder brother, N Tarun Varma.
+He has an elder brother, N Tarun Varma, a national badminton champion.

 Varma developed an early interest in cricket and was spotted playing tennis ball cricket by coach Salam Bayash at the age of 11.
 Bayash trained him at the Legala Cricket Academy in Lingampally, Hyderabad providing transport for the journey of more than 40 km each way until Varma's family moved closer to the academy.

 Varma was educated at Crescent Model English School and Bharatiya Vidya Bhavan, Jubilee Hills, Hyderabad before attending Lepakshi Junior College in the city.